app-icon

 Diego Simeone (Image Credit: X / @atleticenglish)

-The Diego Simeone effect at Atletico Madrid has been phenomenal since his era, the club has seen a lot of changes and glory as well.
+The Argentine is undoubtedly the highest paid football manager right now.
+The Diego Simeone effect at Atletico Madrid has been phenomenal since his era; the club has seen a lot of changes and glory as well.
 Although Simeone is criticized for his defensive style of play, the results are commendable.
-Under Simeone, the club has won the La Liga not once but twice, which is very commendable considering the dominance of FC Barcelona and Real Madrid.
-Atletico Madrid have also reached two UCL finals under Simeone, losing both against 15 time UCL Champions Real Madrid.
+Under Simeone, the club has won La Liga not once but twice, which is very commendable considering the dominance of FC Barcelona and Real Madrid.
+Atletico Madrid have also reached two UCL finals under Simeone, losing both against 15-time UCL Champions Real Madrid.

 However, Atletico Madrid did win the Europa League in 2017.
-These accolades, combined with Simeone’s other achievements at Atletico Madrid, justify him being second in the list of the top 10 highest paid football managers in the world.
+These accolades, combined with Simeone’s other achievements at Atletico Madrid, justify him being second in the list of the highest paid football managers.

 Diego Simeone’s Contract with Atletico Madrid